List of Ranma ½ video games: Ranma ½: The Captive Bride (Ranma ½: Toraware no Hanayome)

 Similar to White Orchid Serenade, this game combines video visual novel elements with text-based commands.

 The game was rated 22.38 out of 30 by PC Engine Fan magazine.

 Ranma ½: Knockdown, The Founder's Anything-Goes Melee-Style!
 (Ranma ½: Datou, Ganso Musabetsu Kakutou-ryuu!)

-Similar to the first Ranma ½ PC Engine game, this game follows the next major story arc of the Ranma ½ manga.
+A one on one fighting game, this game follows the next major story arc of the Ranma ½ manga.

 PC

 Ranma ½: Flying Dragon Legend (Ranma ½: Hiryu Densetsu)

 A point-and-click adventure for the NEC PC-9800 and MSX personal computers.
 In this game, the player takes the role of Ranma as he/she interacts with situations and characters via on-screen icons, only occasionally involving combat by using a multiple-option interface.

 Pachinko

 Fever Ranma ½: Hot Springs Athletic Chapter (Fever Ranma ½: Onsen Asurechikku Hen)

 Released in February 2011 in Japan, Fever Ranma ½ features high-quality animations and sound effects with the newer anime style look from Nightmare!
 Incense of Spring Sleep.